Phases of matrix-product states with symmetries and measurements: Finite nilpotent groups: Preliminaries

-Here, the phases $e^{i\phi_g}$ form a 1D unitary irreducible representation (irrep) of $G$.
-The $\omega_g$ are referred to as \emph{virtual symmetries} and form a \emph{projective representation} of $G$, meaning that $\omega_g\omega_h= \gamma(g,h) \omega_{gh}$, for all $g,h\in G$, where $\gamma: G\times G \rightarrow U(1)$ is referred to as a \emph{cocycle}.
-Crucially, as any transformation $\omega_g\mapsto \nu(g) \omega_g$ leaves Eq.~\eqref{eq:injectivesym} invariant for $\nu_g\in U(1)$, the $\omega_g$ are only defined up to a phase.
-Hence $\gamma (g,h)$ is defined up to the equivalence relation $\gamma (g,h)\sim \frac{\nu(gh)}{\nu(g) \nu(h)} \gamma (g,h)$.
-The induced equivalence classes of the $\gamma (g,h)$ can be shown to be isomorphic to the second cohomology group of $G$ over $U(1)$, $H^2(G,U(1))$, and thus they are typically referred to as \emph{cohomology classes} of $G$.
-Throughout, we use $\mu$ to label the cohomology classes of a given group, with $\mu = 0$ denoting the trivial class, which corresponds to linear representations.
-The phase of normal MPS with respect to a given symmetry is specified by the cohomology class of the corresponding projective representation \cite{pollmann2010entanglement, Chen2011_Phases1,Schuch2011_Phases2}.
-For non-normal MPS, the phases are specified by a subgroup, $H\le G$, which determines a permutation of the blocks in the canonical form, and by a cohomology class $\mu\in H^2(H,U(1))$ of $H$~\cite{Chen2011_Phases1, Schuch2011_Phases2}.
-That is, phases are specified by the tuple $(H,\mu)$, and SPT phases correspond to $(G,\mu\ne 0)$.
-The simplest case of non-normal MPS corresponds to $(H=1,\mu=0)$, for which we have
+The resulting equivalence classes can be shown to be isomorphic to the second cohomology group $H^2(G,U(1))$.
+We label these cohomology classes by $\mu$, with $\mu=0$ denoting the trivial class corresponding to linear representations.
+The phase of a normal MPS with respect to a given symmetry is fully specified by the cohomology class of the corresponding projective representation~\cite{pollmann2010entanglement, Chen2011_Phases1,Schuch2011_Phases2}.

+For non-normal MPS, phases are specified by a subgroup $H\le G$ which determines a permutation of the blocks in the canonical form, and by a cohomology class $\mu\in H^2(H,U(1))$ of $H$~\cite{Chen2011_Phases1, Schuch2011_Phases2}.
+That is, phases are specified by a tuple $(H,\mu)$, with SPT phases corresponding to $(G,\mu\ne 0)$.
+The simplest case of non-normal MPS corresponds to $(H=1,\mu=0)$, for which the symmetry condition takes the form

-where $ e^{i\phi_g^k}$ are 1D irreps and the virtual symmetries, $P_g$, are permutation representations of the subgroup $H$~\cite{Schuch2011_Phases2} permuting the blocks.
+where $ e^{i\phi_g^k}$ are 1D irreps and the virtual symmetries $P_g$ are permutation representations of the subgroup $H$ permuting the blocks~\cite{Schuch2011_Phases2}.

+Note that the different phases are labeled by group properties~\cite{note1} and are, in this sense, independent of the particular physical on-site representation $U_g$.
+However, for a fixed on-site symmetry, there may be no corresponding symmetric MPS that belongs to a given phase; see Ref.~\cite{Gunn2025} for an example.
+To bypass this technicality, we assume throughout this paper that the physical on-site symmetry is given by the regular representation,